-Croyde is one of the most popular places to learn to surf in Devon.
+Croyde is one of the most popular places to learn to surf in Devon and so of course, grabbing a board and jumping in the ocean is one of best things to do in Devon.
 It’s got a great (but busy) vibe come summer.
 Despite this, it’s the perfect spot to socialise and get outdoors.

 We camped at Surfers’ Paradise, which is right on the beach and in the most ideal location.
 Once you’ve arrived and set up camp, you don’t need to drive anywhere for the rest of your weekend.
 The beach and the town (where you can hire wetsuits and boards) are all within a 5-minute walk.